datadesk/django-for-data-analysis-nicar-2016/README.md

 # Iterate over each name in our region_names list
 for region in region_names:
     # Filter for complaints in each region
-    qs = Complaint.objects.filter(area_planning_commission=region, days_since_complaint__gte=0)
+    qs = complaints.filter(area_planning_commission=region, days_since_complaint__gte=0)
     # create a data dictionary for the region
     regions[region] = {}
     # get a count of how many complaints total are in the queryset
     regions[region]['total'] = qs.count()
 ```

-Let's also find the average days to resolve a complaint in each area, and the volume of complaints each area receives in a year.
+Let's also find the volume of complaints each area receives in a year.

 ```
-regions[region]['avg_days_to_resolve'] = Complaint.objects.filter(area_planning_commission=region,is_closed=True, days_since_complaint__gte=0)\
-    .aggregate(Avg('days_since_complaint'))['days_since_complaint__avg']
 regions[region]['avg_complaints_per_year'] = get_avg_complaints_filed_per_year(region)
 ```

+And let's find the average days to resolve a complaint in each region.
 Again, average days to resolve isn't a great measure, so let's use our survival analysis function again to find the median response time for each priority level of complaint.
 This is basically the exact same thing we did above, but for a smaller queryset of complaints confined to each planning commission area.

 ```
-# Separate the complaints into their respective priority levels
+# Separate the complaints into querysets of their respective priority levels
 region_csr1 = qs.filter(csr_priority="1")
 region_csr2 = qs.filter(csr_priority="2")
 region_csr3 = qs.filter(csr_priority="3")